Updated: Oct 21

 In addition to these four primary estate planning documents, some estate plans include Revocable and Irrevocable Living Trusts.
-Living Trusts allow you to direct and control your assets now while you are living rather than through your Will at the time of your death.
-These Trusts are tailored specifically to the client's needs and goals.
+These Trusts are tailored specifically to the client's needs and goals, and can be a useful estate planning tool.
 Other documents may include, but are not limited to, Funeral Instructions, Memorandum for the Distribution of Tangible Property, Organ Donation or Humanity Gift Registry Donation.

 DO YOU ALREADY HAVE YOUR ESTATE PLANNING DOCUMENTS?
 If you already have documents, it's time to dust them off and make sure that those documents are up-to-date.
 You should ask yourself if anything has changed since the execution of those documents, such as your named beneficiaries, size of your estate, and executors.
 If changes are necessary, contact us now to begin updating your estate planning documents.